cloudscheduler/cloudscheduler/README.md

         * protostuff-collectionschema
     * cloudscheduler-core: Implementation of cloud scheduler.
 Depends on
         * cloudscheduler-api
-        * slf-api
+        * slf4j-api
         * zookeeper
-    * cloudscheduler-spring: Spring application context based job factory.
+    * cloudscheduler-spring: Spring framework application context based job factory implementation.
 Used to integrate with spring framework.
 Depends on:
         * cloudscheduler-api
         * spring-context.jar
 * Thread module
-    * Use CompletableFuture feature, no blocking logic.
+    * Asynchronized thread modeling, no blocking logic.
-    * Job run in user's own thread pool.
+    * Job runs in user's own thread pool.
-    * Minimum threads in simple cloud scheduler.
+    * Minimum threads in cloud scheduler.

 ## How to use
 ### Dependencies